Yougu53/YODA/README.md

 Remove similar activities (for walk these would be NordicWalking, Running)

-Label all other activities as non-A
+Label all other activities as Other

+TO DO:

 Evaluate with metrics